Agriculture is consistently ranked as one of the three most dangerous occupations in the United States.

 Ideas for Action + Social Media Get a few ideas of what to do on your campus or in your community!

 Materials and Resources Downloads to help you plan your events!

 Events Get your events on our national calendar and find events in your area!

-Sponsors and Campaigns Learn more about NFAW sponsors and their national campaigns!
+Partners Learn more about NFAW partners and their national campaigns!

 Donate to support NFAW events and materials

 Through Student Action with Farmworkers' programs, college students spend their summers working full time at organizations that serve the farmworker community.
 In addition to this full time work, students work in collaboration with farmworkers on a documentary or theater project.
-For this year’s National Farmworker Awareness Week poster we are using a documentary photograph from 2012 SAF Alumni Lucero Galvan.
+For this year’s National Farmworker Awareness Week poster we are using a documentary photograph from SAF alums Lucero Galván and Guillermo Alvarado.
 We are very thankful to Bonnie Campbell, Art Director at the Center for Documentary Studies, for the beautiful poster design.

 The image brings to light the reality many people are not aware of: that 85% of the fruits and vegetables we eat are hand picked.
 Farmworkers are out in the fields from sunrise to sunset working the land to feed the world.
 Through NFAW we hope to raise awareness about farmworker issues, honor their everyday contributions, and gain more allies to help us advocate for better living and working conditions in the fields.